 - J. Further Review.
 Subsequent requests for local development permits do not require further DRI review pursuant to §380.06, Florida Statutes.
 However, upon a finding at a public hearing by the Board that any of the following conditions exist, the Board must order a termination of all development activity in that portion of the development affected by substantial deviation until a DRI Application for Development Approval, Notice of Substantial Deviation or Notice of Proposed Change has been submitted, reviewed and approved in accordance with §380.06, Florida Statutes. - 1.
 There is a substantial deviation from the terms or conditions of this Development Order or other changes to the approved development plans that create a reasonable likelihood of an additional regional impact or any other regional impact created by the change that has not been evaluated and reviewed by the Regional Planning Council; or - 2.
 Expiration of the period of effectiveness of the Development Order.
 Any request to extend the effectiveness of this Development Order will be evaluated based on the criteria for the extension of the buildout date set forth in §380.06(19), Florida Statutes. - 3.
 Conditions in this development order that specify circumstances in which the development will be required to undergo additional DRI review.
 See 9J-2.025(10). - K. Buildout and Termination Dates.
-The project has a buildout date of December 31, 2006, and a termination date of December 31, 2012.
-The termination date is based on a 4-year buildout and the recognition that a local Development Order, which is valid for six years, may be obtained prior to December 31, 2012.
+The project has a buildout date of April 7, 2019 December 31, 2019, and a termination date of April 7, 2025 December 31, 2025.
+The termination date is based on the recognition that a local Development Order is valid for six years.
 No permits for development will be issued by the County subsequent to the termination date or expiration date unless the conditions set forth in §380.06(15)(g) are applicable. - L. Commencement of Physical Development.
-As of November 2004, cCommencement of substantial physical development of the project must has occured no later than December 31, 2004.
+As of November 2004, commencement of substantial physical development of the project has occurred.
 Further development must occur in accordance with the development parameters and phasing schedule set forth in Exhibit C. - M. Assurance of Compliance.
 The administrative director of the Lee County Department of Community Development, or their designee, will be the local official responsible for assuring compliance with this Development Order.
 Lee County is primarily responsible for monitoring the development and enforcing the provisions of the development order.
 No permits or approvals will be issued if the Developer fails to act in substantial compliance with the development order. - N. Credits Against Local Impact Fees.
 Pursuant to §380.06(16), Florida Statutes, the Developer may be eligible for credits for contributions, construction, expansion, or acquisition of public facilities, if the Developer is also subject by local ordinances to impact fees or exactions to meet the same needs.
 However, no credit will be provided for internal or external site-related facilities required by County regulations, or to any off-site facilities to the extent those facilities are necessary to provide safe and adequate services to the development.